GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

 description: >
   Chrome 83 is rolling out now!
 It adds support for trusted types, which help prevent cross site scripting vulnerabilities.
 Form elements get an important make-over.
-There’s a new way to detect memory leaks.
+There's a new way to detect memory leaks.
 And the native file system API starts a new origin trial with added functionality.
-Let’s dive in and see what’s new for developers in Chrome 83!
+Let's dive in and see what's new for developers in Chrome 83!
 layout: 'layouts/blog-post.njk'
 date: 2020-05-19
 authors: